Shuttle/Shuttle.NuGetPackager/README.md

 # Shuttle.NuGetPackager

-This VS2017+ extension is used to configure a class library project for NuGet packaging allowing you to manage the versioning package.
+This VS2017+ extension is used to configure a C# class library project for NuGet packaging allowing you to manage the versioning package.

 ***Note***: This extension should only be applied to Visual Studio files that are in the new SDK format.